 When health gaps are identified, plans are developed with local partners to fill those gaps.
 Often it may involve work on the health facilty.
 After major disasters, Americares invests in stronger clinic walls and roofs to protect patients and staff along with basic equipment and the necessary training to meet the challenges of the next disaster.
 The exact physical improvements each health center needs varies.

 With the strength of our partner network, our expanded health services and the addition of new partners during a crisis, our emergency team then sets the plans in motion to fill the gaps.
 At Americares Colombia clinics, for example, Venezuelans driven by violence, instability and extreme food and medicine shortages face risks to their mental well-being.
 Our health care providers ensure patients receive mental health support—even throughout the COVID-19 pandemic.
 In Nepal, we worked with local partners to initiate and sustain broad ranging mental health and psychosocial support programs that reached thousands of people, many in isolated communities, with training for community health workers and other outreach to help to identify those suffering from trauma and other mental health issues in the aftermath of the earthquake.
 It began with an innovative street theater program that opened the door for communities to address their emotional and mental health issues.
 Other phases of mental health support programs continue in Nepal, providing measurable positive results in communities.
 In the response after Hurricane Harvey, our mental health team in Texas provided training in mental health first aid to local healthcare providers.
 Later that day, at their local mall, one healthcare worker that participated in our training noticed a young woman in distress.
 She ultimately utilized her newly acquired skills to “Prepare, Look, Listen and Link”.
 The provider helped the woman through a severe anxiety attack and stayed with her until first responders arrived on scene.
-In the Harvey recovery, Americares is working to reach thousands of health workers in communities vulnerable to disasters with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.
+In the Harvey recovery, Americares worked to reach thousands of health workers in communities vulnerable to disasters with training, support groups, crisis counseling and educational materials that will better equip them to care for patients experiencing trauma, anxiety and depression.